Articles Posted in Criminal Defense

 Maine criminal defense lawyers John Scott Webb and Vincent LoConte have a lot of courtroom experience challenging illegal stops and searches by Maine police.
 John is an expert on articulable suspicion and probable cause.

-By John Scott Webb, a Southern Maine Criminal Defense Lawyer in Saco and Portland, and an Expert in Illegal Stops and Searches.
+John Scott Webb, a Southern Maine Criminal Defense Lawyer in Saco and Portland, Explains

 The key differences between reasonable articulable suspicion (RAS) and probable cause (PC) in Maine are:

-Reasonable Articulable Suspicion (RAS) If you are cruising down the road in Southern Maine and you commit a traffic violation like running a red light, a Southern Maine police officer has the legal right to briefly stop and detain you.
+Reasonable Articulable Suspicion (RAS): If you are cruising down the road in Southern Maine and you commit a traffic violation like running a red light, a Southern Maine police officer has the legal right to briefly stop and detain you.
 The officer can also pull you over if you are driving recklessly, for example weaving between lanes, or going 20 miles over the posted speed limit.
 The officer must articulate specific facts that led to their suspicion.
 Common factors that can establish RAS include the police officer observing traffic violations, erratic driving, or other suspicious behavior.

 The State of Maine updated its laws is a new way to classify crimes.
 Instead of just misdemeanors and felonies, there are now five different classes of crimes in the Pine Tree State.
 In most places, criminal offenses are classified as either felonies or misdemeanors.
 But in Maine, the State uses a different structure of criminal punishment.